Anastasia-at/Anastasia-at/README.md

 ### :arrow_right: Hackathon (group project), customer "Teplisa" (https://te-st.ru/about/)
 - https://clck.ru/yTzhF RU :ru:

-**Objective**:
-- Check if there is a dependence of the probability of receiving grants/contracts from the government based on the region of registration of the organization (1), on the age of the organization (2), and on the economic activity (3) of NPOs.
+**Objective**: To check if there is a dependence of the probability of receiving grants/contracts from the government based on the region of registration of the organization (1), on the age of the organization (2), and on the economic activity (3) of NPOs.

-**Tools used**: PowerBI (DAX, R)
+**Tools used**: Power BI (DAX, R)

 ---